tboulet/IntegOR/README.md

 # IntegOR
-IntegOR is a framework based on scipy.optimize that aims to traduce an Operation Research that can be linearized to a linear problem, to solve it.
+IntegOR is a framework based on scipy.optimize that aims to traduce an Operation Research problem that can be linearized to a binary integer linear problem, to solve it.

 The interest is the ability to easily define your variables as strings and to, from here, create easily constraints and cost vector.